Everything you will need to do before departing

 Before departure you will receive a cash advance breakdown detailing the different categories that the money you have been advanced is intended for.
 This will likely mirror the remaining expenses to your vendors.

 Communicating with your department to make sure your courses are timetabled can be done at this point.
-Your GSP Advisor will need to know the name of the department contact responsible for helping with student registration as well.
+Your Global Learning Advisor will need to know the name of the department contact responsible for helping with student registration as well.
 Lastly, you will need to make arrangements for any classes you plan on having on campus before departing on your program.